Agon Mehmeti: Stabæk

 Mehmeti then moved across the border to Norway by joining Eliteserien side Stabæk, signing a three–year contract, keeping him until 2018.

 Mehmeti made his Stabæk debut in the opening game of the season against Molde, starting the whole game, in a 2–1 loss.
 In a follow–up match against Bodø/Glimt, he set up the club's only goal of the game, in a 3–1 loss.
 Since making his debut for Stabæk, Mehmeti quickly became a first team regular, playing in the striker position.
-It wasn't until on 13 April 2016 when he scored his first goal of the season, in a 4–1 win against Korsvoll in the first round of the Norwegian Cup.
+On 13 April 2016 he scored his first goal of the season, in a 4–1 win against Korsvoll in the first round of the Norwegian Cup.
 Four days later on 17 April 2016, Mehmeti scored his second goal of the season, in a 1–1 draw against Sarpsborg 08.
 He then scored three goals in two matches between 1 May 2016 and 4 May 2016 against Odds BK and Bærum.
 Two months later, Mehmeti added two more goals, coming against Lillestrøm and Tromsø on 10 July 2016 and 24 July 2016 respectively.
 At the end of the 2016 season, he made twenty–nine appearances and scoring seven times in all competitions.